 Though we are not in the PNW, being only a mile from the ocean on the Central Coast provides us with quite cool, foggy summers.
 We struggle to grow heat-loving crops, and seek out those early-fruiting and cool-weather friendly types.
 Adaptive is our go-to for many of our tomatoes, and winter veggies too!
 Since they’re a very small operation, they do seem a little slower to ship than some other seed companies.
 Their prices are competitive with other organic sellers.
 Like Johnny’s and Seeds Now, Adaptive has very basic, plain packaging.

-If you are on Instagram, you know about Baker Creek.
-Unless you have been hiding under a rock, that is.
 This company is known for delivering highly unique seed varieties in very pretty packages.
 They draw customers in by distributing very colorful and tempting catalogs.
 In terms of unique or unheard of varieties, they cannot be beat!
 On the seed package, they usually include a little historical tidbit about where the heirloom originated.
-Baker Creek offers heirloom selections that are’t genetically modified, but they are not certified organic.
+Baker Creek offers heirloom selections that are’t genetically modified, but they are not organically grown.
 Headquarters is located in Mansfield, Missouri with a satellite seed bank store in Petaluma, CA.

-Their prices can vary quite a bit, I think depending on just how rare the “rare seed” is.
+We historically purchased quite a bit of seed from Baker, but have chosen to support them less in recent years.
+Some of their seed germination was awesome, but some was iffy.
+I’m also not sure their company values align with ours.
+Baker’s prices can vary quite a bit, I think depending on just how rare the “rare seed” is.
 They are more pricey than somewhere like Seeds Now or PineTree, but maybe a tad cheaper than those who are offering certified organic seed.
-Most of their seed packages come in only one size, with a few bulk selection offerings for legit large-scale farmers.

 Seed Savers Exchange is a non-profit organization based near Decorah, Iowa.
 Their mission is: “We conserve and promote America’s culturally diverse but endangered garden and food crop heritage for future generations by collecting, growing, and sharing heirloom seeds and plants.”
 To be honest, we have’t purchased anything from these guys (yet).
 After hearing good things about Seed Savers from many of their happy customers, I knew they needed to be included on this list.